 encevis stores your markers and the results of the spike detection, the seizure detection and the trends.
+If Usermanagement is activated just Admin Users can access the database settings.
 Select where encevis should store it:

 Local storage - Access by one user at a time: